Last Updated on February 23, 2023

-4. Pepper Grinder
+4. A Good Pepper Grinder

 If you need large amounts of ground black pepper, go for the KROK, as it will give you complete control over the texture of the final product.
 But for quick, small amounts of freshly ground pepper, always keep a pepper grinder nearby.
 It doesn’t take much more energy than a pepper shaker, but the freshly ground pepper will always (and impressively) taste much better than pre-ground pepper.

+The options for a good pepper grinder are endless.
+A great, affordable option is the Peugeot Pepper Mill.
 For those with a bit more money to spend, the best pepper grinder money can buy is the Pepper Cannon, at an impressive $200.